bookieio/Bookie/docs/extensions.rst

   readable version of the page so it's immediately available.
 This slows down the plugin, so uncheck the *Cache Content* if you experience adverse performance
+- Assists by providing recently used tags for completion

 Installation
 ------------

 - Chrome users can get it from the Gallery: http://goo.gl/NYinc *Hint* good reviews would be appreciated!
-- Chromium users should be able to get the extension from the url: http://docs.bmark.us/bookie_chrome.crx
+- To get the development version of the extension (to use with the develop branch) use the url: http://docs.bmark.us/bookie_chrome.crx
 - Updates currently need to be done manually

 Setting up
 ----------
-In order to setup the extension you'll need ot set a couple of options.
+In order to setup the extension you'll need to set a couple of options.
 To pull up the options page right-click on the extension in the toolbar and select the *Options* menu.

 API Url
     set this to the installed url for your bookie instance.
-In dev mode it's `127.0.0.1:6543`.
+In dev mode it's `127.0.0.1:6543/admin`.
 If you do not set the api url you should get an error about not being able to find a bookie instance at that url.

 API Key
-    this is the same key you set in your installations *.ini* config file.
-You should set this to be your own unique string and make sure that your server install and extension match.
-If they don't, you'll be unable to store bookmarks to your Bookie server.
+    You can get the API key for your user by logging into the website and going to the *Account* page.
+There you will find a link for "View API Key" that will show you your key.
+The default login for a fresh install is a admin:admin.

 Cache Content
     If you check this, then the html of the page is sent to the Bookie